Proposed Tanning Ordinance

 58.05 ADDITIONAL RULES.
 In addition to rules set forth in Public Health (641) IAC Chapter 46, Minimum Requirements for Tanning Facilities, the Board of Supervisors adopts the additional rules contained in this ordinance.

 58.06 TANNING DEVICE USE BY MINORS PROHIBITED.
-A person under age 18 shall not use any type of tanning device, as defined in Public Health (641) IAC Chapter 46, Minimum Requirements for Tanning Facilities, available in a tanning facility in Story County.
+A person under age 18 shall not use any type of tanning device, as defined in Public Health (641) IAC Chapter 46, Minimum Requirements for Tanning Facilities.
 Operators are responsible for determining if an individual is eligible to use a tanning device.
 To verify the age of a patron, operators should rely on currently valid government agency issued identification cards containing the name, picture, and date of birth of the patron.